statamic/docs/content/collections/tags/search.md

 ## Example

 On a search result page, you can loop through the results of the search like they were entries.
-You'll have access to all the data of all the content returned so you can format your results however you'd like.
+You'll have access to all the data of all the content of your search results returned so you can format them any way you wish.

 ```
 {{ search:results }}